Web-Projects-Course/javascript-in-class-exercise/README.md

 * What are the values of `x` and `v`?
 What happened?
 * Enter `x += 10;` What is the value of `x` now?

+**STOP here before continuing to Part II**

+---

 ## Part II

 Now lets work with JavaScript from within an HTML document.

-Open the `index.html` document included in this repository.
-It should contain the basic tags we have seen before.
+* Open the `index.html` document included in this repository.

-Lets start by recreating our Hello world example from above.
+It should contain the basic HTML tags we have seen before.
+Lets start by recreating our "Hello world" example from above.

 First we need a place for our JavaScript in the document.
 Normally you want to load the JavaScript last, after the CSS and most of the HTML has loaded.
 This way viewers will see the main content first.

-We will place ours just before the closing `</body>` tag.
-Enter the following:
+Just before the closing `</body>` tag, enter the following:

 ```javascript
 <script>